 One utility in New Mexico, Southwest Power Service Company (SPS), is a member of an RTO, the Southwest Power Pool (SPP).
 Another utility, Public Service Company of New Mexico (PNM), is in the process of joining the Western Energy Imbalance Market (Western EIM), a simpler type of wholesale market which may become an RTO in the future.
 These types of markets allow participating member utilities to realize very substantial savings that are passed on to ratepayers.
 I strongly support participation in these markets by all New Mexico utilities and the transformation in the future of the Western EIM into an RTO.

 New Transmission Line Construction in New Mexico

-The development of large amounts of renewable energy sources to comply with the new RPS will likely require the construction of some new transmission lines in the state, based on the locational needs of these renewable sources.
-Legislation introduced in the 2019 Legislature would have provided funding for a study to assess the needs for new transmission investment in New Mexico.
-With the passage of the Energy Transition Act, this need is better defined.
+The development of large amounts of renewable energy sources to comply with the new RPS requires the construction of some new transmission lines in the state, based on the locational needs of these renewable sources.
+Legislation introduced in the 2019 Legislature would have provided funding for a study to assess the needs for new transmission investment in New Mexico, but it did not pass.
+With the passage of the new RPS, this need is better defined.

-I support a Transmission Study for New Mexico that would assess needs for: 1) new lines and opportunities to avoid building new lines through better use of existing lines, 2)the use of new technologies, such as lines that transmit electricity in both directions and lines with new core material that increases line capacity, and 3) the use of network arrangement of lines rather than the radiation of from a central generation source.
+I support a Transmission Study for New Mexico that would assess needs for: 1) new lines and opportunities to avoid building new lines through better use of existing lines or new technologies, such as battery storage, and 2) the use of new technologies, such as lines that transmit electricity in both directions and lines with new core material that increases line capacity.
 I will work to ensure any new transmission proposals use the most efficient designs, materials and locations possible, in order to keep investment costs as low as possible while maintaining reliability and resiliency.